TheTeaCat/CameraThing/README.md

 4. Expand the IO of the ESP32 so I can use a SIM800L and a GPS featherwing at the same time.
 5. Swap out the InceptionV3 tensorflow model for a more accurate, or at least funnier one.
 6. Do some more image processing server-side to correct for white balance in particular.

+## Acknowledgements

+[This video](https://www.youtube.com/watch?v=S2yTQHM82jc), by "bitluni", was super helpful in figuring out how to get the OV7670 working.

+[esp32-camera](https://github.com/espressif/esp32-camera), the library I used to interface with the OV7670 which also provides a utility to perform JPEG compression.

+[This video](https://www.youtube.com/watch?v=aCeVsySh-v4), by Rui Santos, was also helpful in figuring out how to use the SIM800L module.

+[TinyGSM](https://github.com/vshymanskyy/TinyGSM), the library I used for the SIM800L module.

+Also, thanks to my flatmate Edward Hails for the nice button.